-Conservation work is planned for 2013 and restrictions on access are now in place.
+Conservation work started in April 2014 and is still ongoing.
+Restrictions on access are in place.

 Exceptional rainfall during the summer and wide extremes of weather during the winter period has resulted in damage to the abbey's stone work at a high level in the restricted area, which includes the under croft; this has brought forward access restrictions.

 Cadw is carrying out surveys to establish the full extent of work required and will be commencing a programme to consolidate and conserve the abbey.
 Access to the remaining areas of the abbey grounds is unaffected.